xonq/tutorials/funannotate.md

 -l <PAIRED_END_1>.fq.gz -r <PAIRED_END_2>.fq.gz
 ```

 For other types of transcript reads refer to `funannotate update -h`.
+If you
+would like to set your own output directory with `-o`, just make sure you use
+the full absolute path or else you may encounter a PASA `no such file or
+directory` error.

 <br /><br />